jacksonrodri/vote_abroad/content/rls/ak.md

   - Fax
   - Mail
 ---
-Remember that you need to request a ballot each calendar year that you'd like to vote in (really).
-Check below for your primary and general deadlines. [**Click here**](https://www.votefromabroad.org) to start your ballot request now.
+Remember that you need to request a ballot each calendar year you'd like to vote in.
+Check below for primary and general deadlines, organized by your delivery options.

+[**Click here**](https://www.votefromabroad.org) to start your ballot request now.